MV Saint John Paul II: Construction

 The catamaran was built as Hull 089 by Incat in Hobart, Tasmania, and it was designed by Revolution Design and Seaspeed Marine Consulting and tank-tested at Qinetiq.
 Construction began in 2017, and the vessel was launched on 22 December 2018.
 Sea trials began in January 2019, and the vessel was handed over to Virtu Ferries on 24 January.
 It was delivered to Malta in a two-week journey between 6 and 27 February 2019.

 Career

 The vessel entered service in March 2019, replacing the Jean de La Valette.
 An open day was held on 10 March 2019, and 9,000 people visited the vessel.
 MaltaPost installed a mailbox on board the catamaran on 11 March 2019, and mail posted there is marked as paquebot.

 The vessel has been called a "significant ship" by the Royal Institution of Naval Architects.

-During the COVID-19 pandemic in both Italy and Malta, the catamaran is still operating according to schedule but only commercial vehicles and their drivers are allowed on board.
+During the COVID-19 pandemic in both Italy and Malta, the catamaran was still operating according to schedule but only commercial vehicles and their drivers were allowed on board.
 A limited number of repatriation trips allowing passengers to return to their home countries were organised in March 2020.